 “Anything that isn't opposed by about 40 percent of humanity is either an evil business or so unimportant that it simply doesn't matter.” – Russell Baker, Born Aug, 14, 1925.

-Whenever you're formulating a product, or even just trying to market an existing product, it's important to think about who will oppose it.
+Whenever you're formulating a product, or even just trying to market an existing product, it's important to think about who will oppose it, and how many.

 If the answer is zero, it doesn't mean it won't sell.
 There are plenty of successful mass market products that are offensive to none and opposed by no one.